 I read recently that Rocky Hill, my new hometown, is “a typical bedroom community.”
-But how many “typical bedroom” communities boast thousands of authentic dinosaur tracks from the Jurassic era, hundreds of which are can be visited for nominal fee, inside a whimsical building?
+Nonsense.
+How many “typical bedroom communit[ies]” boast thousands of authentic dinosaur tracks from the Jurassic era, hundreds of which can be visited inside a whimsical building for nominal fee?

 On a recessed floor shielded by a geodesic dome, the Connecticut Dinosaur Park and Arboretum at 400 West Street publicly shares about 600 dinosaur footprints — all authentic ancient tracks (not facsimiles).
-After the footprints were made — producing tracks — they were covered over by many years of silting from nearby erosion; the silting became sandstone, and the footprints and tracks have been preserved for 200 million years (give or take a few decamillennia).
-They spent the better part of 200,000 millennia hidden underground, but are now safely indoors where they are carefully protected yet still easily viewed int he same spots they occupied all along.
+After the footprints were made — producing the tracks — they were covered over by many years of silting from nearby erosion; the silting became sandstone, and the footprints and tracks have been preserved for 200 million years (give or take a few decamillennia).
+They spent the better part of that time hidden underground, but are now safely indoors where they are carefully protected yet still easily viewed in the same spots they occupied all along.

 Just how long is 200 million years?`